webmaven/mountains/README.rst

 ============

-A simple command line script that processes a remote URL, retreives a csv file at that URL, and outputs ia timestamp and the name and altitude (if known) for each.
+A simple command line script that processes a remote URL, retreives a csv file at that URL, and outputs a timestamp and the name and altitude (if known) for each.

 Is tolerant of unicode csv data (by coercing to UTF-8), and of large files (by